U.S. parents are stressed and need support

 Tips to keep kids safe

 According to the Centers for Disease Control and Prevention, drowning is the leading cause of death for children.
-And for every death, seven kids receive emergency care for nonfatal drowning.
+And for every death due to drowning, seven kids receive emergency care for nonfatal drownings.

 Designate a “pool watcher” at all times.
 If they go off-duty, make sure someone new is on watch.
-Some party hosts provide lanyards to ensure there is no confusion about who is in charge.
+Some party hosts provide lanyards to ensure there is no confusion about who's in charge.

 Even with adult supervision, encourage kids to find a friend they can keep an eye on throughout the party.
 Taking responsibility for each other will heighten their awareness of pool safety risks.
 But never rely on the buddy system alone.